helium/HIP/0024-transfer-percentage-of-hotspot.md

 necessary to maintain a host-owner relationship.
 For example, owners have to calculate payouts for each of their hosts and pay out each host manually.
 Likewise, hosts have to either trust their owners or cross-reference their payments with hotspot earnings tracker platforms in order to ensure they are getting fair payouts.
-This change would have a positive effect on the speed at which the Helium Network is able to grow as the host-owner relationship would become less cumbersome.
+This change will have a positive effect on the speed at which the Helium Network is able to grow as the host-owner relationship would become less cumbersome.

 An additional motivation for this functionality is the fact that this enables